-New Colors Available Now!
+New Colors Coming Soon!

 When The Fibre Co. set out to design a sock yarn, they stayed true to their guiding principle of harnessing the beauty that nature provides in a way that is gentle on our planet.
 They waited until a recycled nylon and an alternative to the standard chlorine processed washable wools became available.
 The end result is a soft yet durable yarn from Merino wool and alpaca fibres processed with an eco-friendly anti-shrinkage Easy-wash treatment.
 The recycled nylon adds strength and durability.
 The name, Amble, reflects the kind of slow, relaxed walking enjoyed in the English Lake District.
 The shades are borrowed from the successful palette in The Fibre Co.'s Cumbria yarn with the cream and all heathers using a natural ecru Suri alpaca whilst the others use a natural brown Suri alpaca.

 What does Easy-wash mean and why is it used?

 Easy-wash is a trademarked name that refers to a process used to make the wool and alpaca fibres in Amble machine washable without shrinking.
 The Easy-wash method is chlorine-free and AOX-free, making it the best environmental choice for producing machine washable wool.
 The wool and alpaca fibres are treated with eco-friendly oxidants to remove the scales that ordinarily cause wool and alpaca to shrink when washed by machine.
 The oxidants used are sourced in Germany and are certified under the REACH, Oeko-tex and ZDCH (Zero Discharge of Hazardous Chemical) standards.
 This means that the Easy-wash treatment does not create hazardous chemicals, which is not the case with most machine washable wools in today’s market.